nbpapps/WorkInProgress/README.md

 Navigator:
 * The navigation between screens is handled by a Flow Controller

+View Logic:
+* Intraday screen is split up to two controllers - logic (for fetching the data for the requested intraday) and view (for redering the screen for each state - loading,present and error)

 Known issues and bugs
 * bank images are sometimes shown under the wrong bank